brentyi/osa/_sections/implementation.md

 ## Kinect Extrinsic Calibration

-Using a [tweaked version of the ar_track_alvar](https://github.com/brentyi/ar_track_alvar) ROS package, we set up both our Sawyer's gripper camera and our Kinect's depth camera to track a shared set of randomly placed AR tags.
+Using a [tweaked version of the ar_track_alvar](https://github.com/brentyi/ar_track_alvar) ROS package, we set up our Sawyer's gripper camera and our Kinect's depth camera to each track a shared set of randomly placed AR tags.

 ![calibration photo](https://i.imgur.com/8h9M3ah.jpg)